 The Patrol Division is the front line in prevention, detection, and crime solving in the City of Findlay.
-They consist of the uniformed officers and patrol the city in marked vehicles, bicycles and on foot.
+They consist of the uniformed patrol officers and patrol the city in marked vehicles, bicycles and on foot.
 Under-cover officers are also utilized.

-They are normally the first police personnel that the public come into contact with when they need assistance.
-Patrol Division Officers are responsible for responding to calls for service, such as traffic accidents and criminal complaints.
-These officers are usually found patrolling the City in marked cruisers, although on some occasions, they are used for plainclothes details.
+These officers are normally the first police personnel that the public come into contact with when they need assistance.
+Patrol officers are responsible for responding to calls for service, such as traffic accidents and criminal complaints.

 Each shift is commanded by two Sergeants who report to the Patrol Division Lieutenant.

 The Findlay Police Department has two K-9s.
 The unit consists of Officer Matt Paugh paired with K-9 "Shadow" and Officer Jake Atkins paired with K-9 "Deke".
 Both K-9s are currently trained in narcotics detection, article search and apprehension.